romosborne/lag-free-contra-calling/README.md

 ##### Zoom
 The last bit of setup is to channel all this into Zoom
 1. Start Zoom
-   a.
-Open `Zoom settings > Audio`
+   1. Open `Zoom settings > Audio`
-   b.
-Set Microphone as `CABLE Output`.
+   1. Set Microphone as `CABLE Output`.
 This is the monitoring device we set up using VirtualCable earlier
-   c.
-Click `Advanced`
+   1. Click `Advanced`
-   d.
-Select `Enable Original Sound` option
+   1. Select `Enable Original Sound` option
-   e.
-Open `Zoom settings > Audio`
+   1. Open `Zoom settings > Video`
-   f.
-Select `OBS-Camera` as camera.
+   1. Select `OBS-Camera` as camera.
 This is the VirtualCam that we set up earlier
-7. When starting the meeting, make sure that Original Sound is enabled.
+1. When starting the meeting, make sure that Original Sound is enabled.
 IE. that the option shown is to _disable_ original sound
-8. Join a call and **TEST EVERYTHING!** with the help of someone else on the call
+1. Join a call and **TEST EVERYTHING!** with the help of someone else on the call
    - Can you switch between scenes?
    - Can you be heard in both scenes?
    - Can the band's stream be heard in the Caller+Band scene?
    - Are you balanced with the band?
       - Change the levels of `Desktop Audio` and `CallerMic` in the OBS audio mixer

-###### Notes
-- There is no real way to communicate with the band in this setup.
-I suggest you agree a set number of times through
-- The band needs to set up another connection to the Zoom call for misc chatting between dances.
-They should be muted when playing
+1. Enjoy the dances :)